isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

 -,_ {a = a} b = a , b
 ```

-Also, given a function out of `type:Fin`, we can use it to build a `type:Vec`,
+Second, given a function out of `type:Fin`, we can use it to build a `type:Vec`,
 as in `def:tabulate`:

 ```agda